chrisswanda/Bitcoin-Bull-Run-Index-CBBI/README.md

 Then enjoy them sweet, sweet BTC returns by trying to time the market.

-If you find this helpful, through a brother a bone.
+If you find this helpful, throw a brother a bone.

 Lightning - ⚡️chrisswanda@stacker.news